-Figure 3-11 Input Control Selection - Country
+Figure 3-13 Input Control Selection - Country

-- 3. Click Close, then click Apply at the bottom of the panel.
-The report shows data for the USA only. - 4.
-Click , then select Save As.
+3. Click Close, then click Apply at the bottom of the panel.
+The report shows data for the USA only.

+- 4. Click , then select Save As.
 You are prompted to name the new report. - 5.
 Enter a new name, then click Save.

-3.7.2 Multi-select Input Controls
+3.10.2 Multi-select Input Controls

-The 1.
-Geographic Results by Segment Report has an example of a multi-select input control for Yearly Income.
+The 16.
+Interactive Sales Report has an example of a multi-select input control for Product Name.